jan1577/lichess-bullet-block-chrome/README.md

 ## Setup
 You can get the extension in the Chrome Webstore or add it to your browser manually.

-To download it from the webstore, click here [here] (https://chrome.google.com/webstore/detail/lichessbulletblock/hggjliiolhipmgoomadfmpdlafknhpmd).
+To download it from the webstore, click [here](https://chrome.google.com/webstore/detail/lichessbulletblock/hggjliiolhipmgoomadfmpdlafknhpmd).

 To add it manually, follow the steps below.
 Clone the repository or download as a ZIP-file and unzip the files.
 Next, go to chrome://extensions/ and turn on developer mode.